Concentric Conference

 Who Should Attend

 Unlike other editions of this event, Concentric 2022 is aimed at CX and UX workers, practitioners, and leaders at all levels.
-We also have some workshops aimed for newbies and those still looking for their first CX or UX job.

 Can I watch recordings later?